Asymptotes Definitions Flashcards | Channels for Pearson+

 Asymptote

-A line that a rational function graph approaches infinitely close but never touches, shaping the graph's behavior at extremes or near undefined points.Rational Function
+A line that a graph approaches infinitely closely but never touches, shaping the behavior of rational functions.Rational Function

-A function expressed as the ratio of two polynomials, often exhibiting unique features like asymptotes and holes.Horizontal Asymptote
+A function expressed as the ratio of two polynomials, often exhibiting asymptotic behavior.Horizontal Asymptote

-A horizontal line indicating the y-value a rational function approaches as x moves toward positive or negative infinity.Vertical Asymptote
+A horizontal line indicating the value a function approaches as x moves toward positive or negative infinity.Vertical Asymptote

-A vertical line where a rational function becomes undefined, causing the graph to shoot up or down without bound near specific x-values.Hole
+A vertical line where a function's value increases or decreases without bound as x approaches a specific value.End Behavior

+The trend of a graph as x approaches infinity or negative infinity, often influenced by asymptotes.Lowest Terms

+A simplified form of a rational function where all common factors between numerator and denominator are canceled.Common Factor

+An expression that divides both the numerator and denominator, whose cancellation may create a hole in the graph.Hole

-A point of discontinuity on a rational function's graph, marked by an open circle, resulting from a canceled common factor.Removable Discontinuity
+A point of discontinuity on a graph, marked by an open circle, resulting from a canceled common factor.Removable Discontinuity

-A gap in a rational function's graph at a specific x-value, caused by a factor that cancels from both numerator and denominator.Domain
+A technical term for a hole in a graph, occurring where a common factor is canceled from a rational function.Domain

-The set of all possible x-values for which a rational function is defined, excluding values causing division by zero.Range
+The set of all possible input values for a function, restricted by vertical asymptotes and holes.Range

-The set of all possible y-values a rational function can output, influenced by horizontal asymptotes and holes.Leading Coefficient
+The set of all possible output values for a function, often influenced by horizontal asymptotes.Degree

-The coefficient of the term with the highest degree in a polynomial, crucial for determining horizontal asymptotes.Degree
+The highest exponent of a variable in a polynomial, used to determine the presence and location of horizontal asymptotes.Leading Coefficient

-The highest exponent of the variable in a polynomial, used to compare numerator and denominator for asymptote analysis.Lowest Terms
+The coefficient of the term with the highest degree in a polynomial, used to find horizontal asymptotes when degrees are equal.Dashed Line

-A simplified form of a rational function where all common factors between numerator and denominator are canceled.Dashed Line

-A graphical representation used to indicate the location of an asymptote on a rational function's graph.End Behavior
+A graphical representation used to indicate the location of an asymptote on a coordinate plane.Removable Factor

-The trend of a rational function's graph as x approaches infinity or negative infinity, often dictated by horizontal asymptotes.Common Factor

-A polynomial expression present in both the numerator and denominator, whose cancellation may create a hole.Arrow Notation
+A factor that, when canceled from both numerator and denominator, creates a hole rather than an asymptote.